 Mercy patients were the first in the Cedar Rapids area to have the opportunity to take advantage of immunization cocooning.
 This program is an important health initiative designed to give newborn babies an extra layer of protection from whooping cough before they go home from the hospital.

-A certified car seat technician is on staff to ensure your car seat is properly installed.
 Learn more about car seat safety in the video below.